Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Cody Bellinger At The Plate

-- Among the qualifying batters in MLB, his batting average ranks fifth, his on-base percentage ranks 21st, and he is eighth in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks fifth, his on-base percentage ranks 21st, and he is eighth in the league in slugging.

-- Bellinger is batting .333 with two homers during his last outings and is riding an eight-game hitting streak.
+- Bellinger is batting .333 with two homers during his last games and is riding a nine-game hitting streak.

-- Bellinger has reached base via a hit in 83 games this season (of 109 played), and had multiple hits in 39 of those games.

-- Bellinger has an RBI in 52 of 109 games this year, with multiple RBI in 19 of them.
-He has also driven home three or more of his team's runs in 10 contests.
+- Bellinger has an RBI in 52 of 110 games this year, with multiple RBI in 19 of them.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.